MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMStatusFilterRule.md

 ```

 ## DESCRIPTION
-The **New-CMStatusFilterRule** cmdlet creates a rule that triggers one or more actions that alerts an administrator to a specific message in Microsoft System Center Configuration Manager.
+The **New-CMStatusFilterRule** cmdlet creates a rule that triggers one or more actions that alerts an administrator to a specific message in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.